 Furthermore, under the Long-Term Management Plan 2030 created considering the rapid changes in the business environment and market trends, in addition to our traditional mainstay Domestic Asset Business, we have put forth a growth strategy centered on the International Asset Business and the Non-Asset Business (proactive use of the latest technologies including AI and robotics and the promotion of fee business models).
 To implement this growth strategy, we recognize that it will be more important than ever to secure diversity from the standpoint of experience and skill, and we are proactively pursuing mid-career hiring based on this understanding.
-Furthermore, to support mid-career hires and ensure that they quickly become accustomed to and deepen their understanding of the Company shortly after being hired, we have introduced an internal mentor system (monthly exchanges between the mid-career hire and an employee from outside of their division).
+Furthermore, to support mid-career hires with smooth onboarding and ensure that they quickly become accustomed to and deepen their understanding of the Company shortly after being hired, we have introduced online training courses, an internal mentor system (monthly one-on-one exchanges between the mid-career hire and an employee from outside of their division), an instructor system (one-on-one support for learning the operations provided to the mid-career hire by an employee within their division), and networking events that promote exchanges among employees with career experience who were hired during the same period.

-In terms of diversity in nationality, previously overseas offices had engaged in hiring independently, but starting in fiscal 2019, the Company began hiring foreign nationals as part of our new-career hires in a separate framework from the selection of Japanese students, and we plan to continue this policy.
+In terms of diversity of human resources in nationality, in addition to overseas offices engaging in hiring independently, starting in FY2019, the Company began hiring foreign nationals as part of our new-career hires in a separate framework from the selection of Japanese students, and we plan to continue this policy.

-Regarding the setting of numerical targets for manager position hiring, as only a few years have passed since we strengthened foreign-national and mid-career hiring, we plan to continue proactive hiring at present while evaluating the merits of target setting going forward.
+Regarding the setting of numerical targets for manager position hiring, as only a few years have passed since we strengthened foreign-national and mid-career hiring, we plan to move forward with proactive hiring at present while evaluating the merits of target setting going forward.